-A pupil may not be suspended or expelled for any of the acts enumerated unless that act is related to school activity or school attendance occurring within a school under the jurisdiction of the superintendent or principal or occurring within any other school district.
-A pupil may be suspended or expelled for acts that are enumerated in this section and related to school activity or attendance that occur at any time, including, but not limited to, any of the following:
+A pupil may be suspended or expelled for acts that are enumerated herein and related to a school activity or school attendance that occur at any time, including, but not limited to, any of the following:

-- (1) While on school grounds. - (2) While going to or coming from school. - (3) During the lunch period whether on or off the campus. - (4) During, or while going to or coming from, a school sponsored activity.
+- 1. While on school grounds. - 2.
+While going to or coming from school. - 3.
+During the lunch period whether on or off the campus. - 4.
+During, or while going to or coming from, a school-sponsored activity.